 NATIONAL ELECTION 2017

-In the last six weeks of reporting, there were 867 observation reports submitted.
-Out of the 867 reports, there were 25 responses (3 percent) of having witnessed or heard of physical violence against women candidates within their constituency and 13 responses (1.5 percent) for the same question against families or supporters of women candidates in their constituencies.
-There were also 30 responses (4 percent) during the last three reporting periods of having witnessed or heard of the destruction of a woman candidate’s private property or campaign materials in their constituency.
-ELOG was also able to capture that there were 250 responses (29 percent) of having witnessed or heard of incidents of women candidates and their supporters being coerced or forced to participate in political events.
+Over the last three reporting periods there were 867 reports submitted, with 25 responses (3 percent) of having witnessed or heard of physical violence against women candidates within their constituency and 13 responses (1.5 percent) for the same question against families or supporters of women candidates in their constituencies.
+There was also 30 responses (4 percent) of having witnessed or heard of the destruction of a woman candidates private property or campaign materials in their constituency.
+ELOG was also able to capture that there were 149 responses (17 percent) of having witnessed or heard of campaign activities or events where candidates, supporters or organizers having excluded women.
+There were even more at 250 responses (29 percent) of having witnessed or heard of incidents of candidates or party supporters being coerced or forced to participate in political events.
 For example, threatening them, or by giving or promising them money, food and/or gifts.
-There was also 149 responses (17 percent) of having witnessed or heard of campaign activities or events where candidates, supporters or organizers had excluded women.

 ELOG’s Parallel Vote Tabulation (PVT) data found that 35 percent of presiding officers in polling stations were women.

 On election day, there was a low amount of incidents reported of violence to both ELOG and other observation missions.
 ELOG recorded 21 incidents of violence at polling stations.
 Of the incidents of violence, 1 involved only women and 13 involved women and men.
 The 1 female-only incident of violence was perpetrated against security personnel and the perpetrator was male and a voter, and the report of this instance was made after the observer saw it occur first hand.